II. Definition

 - Ampicillin-sulbactam (Unasyn) or

-- First-line parenteral coverage for MRSA
+- First-line Parenteral coverage for MRSA

-- Later oral antibiotics for home
+- Later oral Antibiotics for home

 - Continue for 5 to 14 days after discharge

-- Following initial surgical and antibiotics management
+- Following initial surgical and Antibiotics management

 - Occupational therapy (hand therapy) Consultation

-XI.
+XIII.
 Complications: Acute

 - Contiguous spread of Infection throughout hand